-Participation decisions in respect of in long-term incentive plans ("LTIP") are made by the Board.
+Participation decisions in respect of Long-Term Incentive Plans ("LTIP") are made by the Board.
 The purpose of LTIPs is to enable certain employees to participate in the long-term value creation of the Company, increase entrepreneurial spirit, encourage a growth-oriented firm culture and to foster retention.
-LTIPs may cover groups of employees or individual employees.
-All awards under LTIP arrangements are subject to restriction periods in order to align with long term value creation.

 Variable remuneration received by employees, including remuneration under the LTIP, may be subject to malus or claw-back arrangements.
 These arrangements aim to align shareholder interests and the remuneration outcomes of employees and assist the Company in ensuring that remuneration restrictions are complied with.
-These allow the Company to reduce or recoup such variable remuneration in specified circumstances.